0xGoldstar/REM/README.md

 - Trim-only (no re-encode needed) → uses `-c copy`
 - Crop or GIF → re-encodes with the minimal filter chain

-Progress is reported as 0–80% for download and 80–100% for FFmpeg processing.

 ### Crop scaling
 The crop overlay is drawn against the low-res preview dimensions.
 Before FFmpeg runs, the worker reads the actual downloaded file's dimensions using `MediaMetadataRetriever` and scales the crop coordinates proportionally — so crop is always pixel-accurate on the real video.